lachoaiphan/LeetCode-May-2020-31-Day-Coding-Challenge/README.md

 # LeetCode-May-2020-31-Day-Coding-Challenge
-Repository that contains my Python solutions to coding problems that was issued by LeetCode with their 30 Day Coding Challenge throughout the month of April 2020.
+Repository that contains my Python solutions to coding problems that was issued by LeetCode with their 31 Day Coding Challenge throughout the month of May 2020.